Power diagrams and Morse Theory: From Morse poset to a discrete vector field

+To illustrate these concepts we refer the reader to figure \ref{fig:dried}.
+In that figure the cell $\P12$ is not active for the ``Up'' reason.
+The cell $\PPP1234$ is not active.
+It cannot be not active for the ``Up'' reason, because there is no cell in which it is contained.
+Indeed $\PPP1234$ is not active for the ``Down'' reason.
+The separator $\Sep(P_1, P_2, P_3 , P_4)$ is just $c(P_1, P_2, P_3 , P_4)$ and it clearly lies outside the tetrahedron.

+The reader is encouraged to repeat this exercise for figure \ref{fig:13}, which we have also drawn in figure \ref{fig:14}.

-\end{itemize} Suppose that $\alpha$ is not active for the ``Down'' reason.
+Next we show two properties: \begin{itemize} \item[-] Suppose that $\alpha$ is not active for the ``Down'' reason.
 Then in the case of Voronoi diagrams $\alpha$ cannot be a vertex or an edge.
-In general with power diagrams $\alpha$ cannot be a vertex.
+In general with power diagrams $\alpha$ cannot be a vertex. \item[-] Suppose that $\alpha$ is not active for the ``Up'' reason and that $\dim\Del(\alpha)=n$.
+Then we have